 Boost your “Instagrammability” and be sure to have flattering lighting, and to keep your restaurant spotlessly clean.

-Additionally, you will need to manage your customer satisfaction high.
+Additionally, you will need to manage yourcarefully to keep the customer satisfaction high.
 You can do this by measuring your traffic, monitoring your social media followers, and constantly improving your visibility.
-Although this marketing strategy does take a bit more effort, if you're determined to make your restaurant a tourist destination, then it's worth it.carefully to keep the
+Although this marketing strategy does take a bit more effort, if you're determined to make your restaurant a tourist destination, then it's worth it.

 A prime example of a restaurant becoming the tourist destination of their area is Asador Etxebarri found in Atxondo, Spain.
 What's in Atxondo, Spain?
 Not much, it is only a municipality in the Biscay province.
 However, it's won the third spot on the World’s 50 Best Restaurants.
 Tourists are making plans to venture into this forgotten Biscay region of Spain just to sit for this chef’s tasting menu.